Current Exhibition:

 Pierre Alechinsky, André Butzer, Olafur Eliasson, Günther Förg, Secundino Hernández, Marcel Hüppauff, Pertti Kekarainen, Ola Kolehmainen, Marlena Kudlicka, Matti Kujasalo, Ville Kylätasku, Niko Luoma, Eddie Martinez, Kirsi Mikkola, Jussi Niva, Albert Oehlen, Paul Pagk, Matthias Schaufler, Emanuel Seitz, Joel Shapiro, Henning Strassburger, Katja Strunz, Marianna Uutinen, Ulrich Wulff, Zoobs and more.

-CONSTRUCTED at Contemporary Art Galleries University of Connecticut, USA Oct - Nov 2019
+Group show “CONSTRUCTED” curated by Barry Rosenberg, Director of CAG, at Contemporary Art Galleries, University of Connecticut, USA - October/November, 2019

 "The Abstract Zeitgeist in Storrs" By Stephen Maine in TWO COATS OF PAINT , November 16, 2019